metricly/hugo-www-site/content/blog/posts/2019/04-03_reserved-instances.md

 ### Zonal Reserved Instances

-When a Reserved Instance is assigned to a specific Availability Zone, it is designated as a Zonal Reserved Instance.
+When a Reserved Instance is assigned to a specific Availability Zone, it is designated as a [Zonal Reserved Instance][2].
 Zonal Reserved Instances ensure that AWS sets aside the reserved capacity within the AZ, but the instance must match the exact type and size of the reservation to be eligible for the discount.

 For example, if I purchase eight m4.medium instances in the US-East-1C, then I can only receive the discount on eight m4.medium instances in the "C" AZ.
 My monthly invoice includes the hourly contract rate on eight m4.medium instances, whether or not they were up and running in the AZ during the month.